alme197112/asd-and-Rizzo.github.io/documenting-net-software-development.md

 - All books without free online versions because you cannot freely link into them inside your Docs for other to read.

+- Reference documentaion leads directly to code.
+E.g. [19] archive related build system API documentation links directly  into git repo code where you read what code does if comment is not enough.
+Same may be done for closed source but links jump to disassembly.

 **Always usable without "ToDo" noise**